-Contemporary decor and fine hospitality set the scene for a fabulous luxury stay just minutes from public transportation, terrific restaurants, and spectacular sites perfect for the whole family.
+Contemporary decor and fine hospitality set the scene for a fabulous luxury stay.
+Plus, it’s just minutes from public transportation, terrific restaurants, and spectacular sites perfect for the whole family.

 Looking to get out of the city for an interesting day trip?
-Here are our recommendations for things to see outside of Philly:
+Here are our recommendations for things to see outside of Philly.

-For a scenic change-of-pace, head west out towards Lancaster along one of Pennsylvania’s most beautiful driving routes.
-Lancaster is about an hour and a half from the city, but can be worlds away with its Amish influence, antiques, Pennsylvania Dutch food, rolling green hills and multitudes of farmland.
+For a scenic change of pace, head west out towards Lancaster along one of Pennsylvania’s most beautiful driving routes.
+Lancaster is about an hour and a half from the city, but feels worlds away with its Amish influence, antiques, Pennsylvania Dutch food, rolling green hills, and multitudes of farmland.

 A little more than 2 hours from Philadelphia, Gettysburg is an incredible opportunity to bring the Civil War experience to life for your whole family.
-Enjoy the scenery of the area, and eat at the Dobbin House to cap off a great day in the countryside.
+After enjoying the scenery of the area, eat at the Dobbin House to cap off a great day in the countryside.

 Read more about exploring Gettysburg with Kids.

 Less than an hour from Center City, Bucks County offers visitors a bucolic, scenic escape.
 You’ll find historic sites, fascinating museums, shopping, outdoor activities galore, and wonderful places to eat and stay.